top of page

 In collaboration with various disciplines across the Sciences and the Humanities, my research aims at expanding our perception of animals, plants and more generally Nature.
 In the process of learning how to do this, I have pioneered the brand-new research field of plant bioacoustics and extended the concept of cognition to plants, re-igniting the discourse on plant subjectivity, sentience and ethical standing.

-I am Research Associate Professor in Evolutionary Ecology
+I am Research Associate Professor in Evolutionary Ecology in Australia

 Plant Cognitive Ecology

-Want to know more about plant behaviour?
+Curious about plant behaviour?

 Marine